symfony/symfony-docs/reference/constraints/File.rst

 **type**: ``string`` **default**: ``Cannot write temporary file to disk.``

-The message that is displayed if the uploaded file can't be stored in the temporary folder.
+The message that is displayed if the uploaded file cannot be stored in the temporary folder.

 This message has no parameters.